 The girl bobbed a curtsy.
 “Are you a sorcerer, too?”

-She had a strong Southern accent as if she was from West Virginia.
+She had a strong Southern accent as if she were from West Virginia.

 “Indeed.
 You must be one,” the girl replied.
 “This is a magic chamber.
 How else could you enter it?
 It travels to many magical places.
 At least, they seem magical.
 Especially the last one.
 I did see great silver birds in the sky, and strange colorful animals that move so fast!”